Vehicle license plates of the United States: Temporary and transit registrations

+While paper is still commonly used for temporary plates, Texas switched to metal plates in 2025, allowing dealerships to keep a supply of the new plates on-site.
+Cited benefits of this move include reduced fraud and easier verification of registrations for law enforcement.

 Vanity and specialty plates

 Vanity plates

 A KSTREET license plate from Washington, D.C.

 In each of the 50 U.S. states and the District of Columbia, motorists are given the option of extra-cost vanity plates (also known as personalized or prestige plates), which are license plates with a custom serial (sequence of letters or numbers).
 Generally, vanity plates may not contain profane or obscene messages, although standards as to what constitutes an unacceptable message vary widely among issuing jurisdictions.
+Rhode Island has not issued any new vanity license plates since 2021 following a court ruling regarding enforcement of profanity rules.
 In California, motorists may order symbols – a heart, hand, plus sign, or star – on one type of specialty plate.
 Other states, such as New Hampshire and North Carolina, also permit the use of certain punctuation symbols.
 The state of Virginia offers more than 200 unique designs for license plates.
 A tenth of all U.S. vanity plates are in Virginia (which has 1.6 million vanity plate registrations), giving it the highest concentration of vanity plates issued by a state.

 Certain classes of vanity plates may require proof of authorization, such as a person obtaining an amateur radio plate with their call sign must show their amateur radio license.
 Persons obtaining disabled veteran or Medal of Honor or Purple Heart medal recipients must show proof of their disability and military service or their award of the specific medal, respectively.

 Vanity plates sometimes cause unexpected difficulties for their owners when they contain messages that are otherwise default filler text in state and federal computer systems.
 In 1979, a Los Angeles resident received 2,500 parking citations from throughout the state because the DMV's computers matched his plate, “NULL", with citations for cars without license plates.
 Other such cases have been reported for plates that say "MISSING", "NOTAG", "VOID", "NONE" and "XXXXXXX".